 While the work took place in the school, the family lived in the cottage.
 Then, once the kitchen was up and running, they moved over so that the cottage renovation could begin.
 False ceilings and walls had to come down, there was a bathroom to fit, floors to strip, and all the original 17th-century beams to sandblast.

-Working with the architectural technician, Kim and Mark looked at how to create a country kitchen by converting the smaller of the two schoolrooms, at the front of the house.
+Working with the architectural technician, the pair looked at how to create a country kitchen by converting the smaller of the two schoolrooms, at the front of the house.
 They realized it could be transformed into a big open-plan kitchen that would be perfect for entertaining, with a range cooker and lots of storage space.
 Local cabinetmakers built and fitted the kitchen, adding some freestanding furniture and open shelves to soften the look.

-There are plenty of useful kitchen storage ideas here, too.
-‘I can’t resist a basket!’ says Kim, and luckily this cupboard, made by the people who built the kitchen, is the perfect place to store and display them.
+There are plenty of useful kitchen storage ideas here, too, and this cupboard, made by the people who built the kitchen, is the perfect place to store and display a collection of baskets.

 At the heart of the room, and the mainstay of many farmhouse kitchen ideas, is a vintage farmhouse table serving as an island.
 Opposite the island is an oil-fired Aga that fills the room with warmth and brings it to life.
-On the open shelf above it is Kim’s treasured collection of china and ceramic jugs, given a festive touch of holly.
-A berry garland from Sarah Raven adds extra seasonal color.
+On the open shelf above it is a treasured collection of china and ceramic jugs, given a festive touch of holly.
+A berry garland adds extra seasonal color.

 Informal dining area

 Down a shallow step from the working space of the kitchen is an informal dining area.
-Kim and Mark bought the Jarrah wood table when they were living in Australia.
-The room as a whole now offers exactly the country-kitchen welcome Kim was hoping for.
+The couple bought the Jarrah wood table when they were living in Australia.
+The room as a whole now offers exactly the country-kitchen welcome they were hoping for.

 The larger of the two Victorian schoolrooms is now an elegant living room, with the original schoolroom windows.
 There is no shortage of inspiring living room ideas in this room for those who like a characterful look.
 The pull-down bureau came from a Norwich antiques shop, the chest of drawers and console tables are old family treasures, and the rug is from Country & Eastern.